JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_faq.md

 </tabs>

 To make the build always target the latest available release instead of only listing it, set the version of an installer-based IntelliJ Platform dependency to [`"latest"`](tools_intellij_platform_gradle_plugin_dependencies_extension.md#target-versions-latest).
-This resolves the newest release across all channels (including EAP) for the requested platform type and is the 2.x counterpart of the 1.x `LATEST-EAP-SNAPSHOT` version keyword, which is no longer supported:
+This resolves the newest release across all channels (including EAP) for the requested platform type using an installer distribution (the default `useInstaller = true`):

 ```kotlin
 dependencies {